Daniel-KM/Omeka-S-module-Access/README.md

 by IP (v4 or v6), by email, or by token.
 For `protected` files, only the individual access request flow (user/email/token modes) is honoured.

-The recursive option of the reindex job updates the existing access status of children when an item set or an item is saved with recursivity enabled.
-This option applies only to existing resources: if an item is created after a change in an item set, the new item is not retroactively updated; the reindex job must be re-run, or the item set must be re-saved with the recursive option.
+The cascade is applied automatically and retroactively: adding an item to an item set, or a media to an item, immediately recomputes the effective level of the new resource from the hierarchy.
+No manual step is needed.

 When an embargo is set, it can be bypassed (or not) per user via the `access_embargo_bypass` setting.
 Currently only files can be under embargo.
-Embargo dates are per-resource and never propagated by the reindex job: only the level cascades.
-Setting an embargo on an item set has no effect on the embargo of its items or
-media: embargo must be set on the targeted resource directly.
-The `access_embargo_ended_level` and `access_embargo_ended_date` settings control what the level becomes when an embargo expires.
+The embargo is checked **independently** from the level: a file may be free but under embargo, or reserved without embargo.
+By default an embargo is **per-resource** and only gates the resource it is set on.
+The `access_embargo_cascade` setting (off by default) makes an embargo set on an item set or an item cascade to its items and media too (widest window: earliest start, latest end), the same way the level does; run the Rebuild access index task after changing it.
+The `access_embargo_ended_level` and `access_embargo_ended_date` settings control what the level becomes when an embargo expires: `keep` leaves the document at its level (e.g. still university-only), while `free` / `under` drop it so a facet can show "restricted" during the embargo and "free" afterwards.

 For a "forbidden" resource, the standard admin access request flow is not offered.
 The recommended recourse is the view helper `accessContactAuthor($resource)`: